fferrin/free-medium/README.md

 # FreeMedium

-The FreeMedium Chrome extension allows you to read Medium articles for free by bypassing the paywall.
+The FreeMedium Chrome extension allows you to read Medium articles for free by bypassing the paywall thanks to [Freedium](https://github.com/Freedium-cfd).
 It adds a button to Medium articles, allowing you to access the full content without a subscription.

 ## Installation